mpayetta/statsd-newrelic-backend/README.md

 The example above will send the gauges metrics as `Custom/Gauges/metric.key` and the timers as `Custom/SomeNameForTimers/metric.key` where `metric.key` is the StatsD metric key.

+## Tests
+Tests can be run with gulp using the mocha task:

+`gulp mocha`

 ## Dependencies
 - [newrelic](https://www.npmjs.com/package/newrelic)
 - [lodash](https://www.npmjs.com/package/lodash)